dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 >
 > The example is based on the existence of pseudo-automorphisms of Calabi-Yau varieties with a certain kind of dynamical positivity.
 As time permits, I will explain some implications of this same positivity condition for questions in arithmetic dynamics.

 [^1]: Thought to be the same, two published proofs with specific errors.
+This talk shows that the theorem is false.

 Keywords:
 - Pseudo-effective cone